-- Conclusion on the use of a prohibited substance - 733.
-In summary, the Panel observes that: (a) there is no evidence before the Panel from any witness who claims to have observed the Athlete use a prohibited substance before or during the Sochi Games; (b) there is no direct witness or documentary evidence before the Panel that the Athlete provided clean urine for storage in a urine bank before the Sochi Games; (c) there is no direct witness or documentary evidence before the Panel that the Athlete communicated the content of her DCF from the Sochi Games to any other person; (d) the results of the scientific analysis of the content of the Athlete's urine sample from the Sochi Games do not provide any direct evidence of the Athlete's use of a prohibited substance; and (e) there are no scratch marks, sodium or DNA forensic evidence relating to the Athlete's urine sample that supports the IOC's case. - 734.
+- (vii) Conclusion on the use of a prohibited substance - 735.
+In summary, the Panel observes that: (a) there is no evidence before the Panel from any witness who claims to have observed the Athlete use a prohibited substance before or during the Sochi Games; (b) there is no direct witness or documentary evidence before the Panel that the Athlete provided clean urine for storage in a urine bank before the Sochi Games; (c) there is no direct witness or documentary evidence before the Panel that the Athlete communicated the content of his DCFs from the Sochi Games to any other person; (d) the results of the scientific analysis of the content of the DNA and urinary analytes in the Athlete's urine samples from the Sochi Games do not provide any direct evidence of the Athlete's use of a prohibited substance; (e) the forensic analysis of the sample bottles that contained the Athlete's use of a prohibited substance; and (f) Dr. Rodchenkov's testimony regarding the Athlete is of minimal probative value. - 736.
 The IOC relies, interalia, on the McLaren Reports, which concluded that a general doping and sample-swapping scheme existed, but refrained from expressing any view on whether and, if so, to what extent, any of the Sochi Appellants committed a particular ADRV.
 Based on its conviction of the existence of the scheme, the IOC infers from this alleged fact that the scheme would not have made any sense without the Athlete's and the other Sochi Appellants' active contribution.
-On that basis, it contends that it was not possible that the Sochi Appellants, including the Athlete, were not fully implicated in that wrongdoing. - 735.
+On that basis, it contends that it was not possible that the Sochi Appellants, including the Athlete, were not fully implicated in that wrongdoing. - 737.
 As stated above, the Panel does not have to make, and thus refrains from making, a ruling on whether the scheme existed, even though it recognises that there is significant evidence that it did.
 But even admitting, arguendo, that the scheme existed, based on its conclusion that the participation of the Athlete in any of the various features of the scheme has not been proven, the Panel is not comfortably satisfied that an inference in favour of the Athlete's use of a prohibited substance can be made.
-The Panel is not prepared to find the Athlete guilty of an ADRV of the use of a prohibited substance without being able to identify to its comfortable satisfaction the Athlete's proven part, i.e. role, in the alleged scheme. - 736.
-In light of those factors, the Panel concludes that the IOC has not discharged its burden of establishing to the comfortable satisfaction of the Panel that the Athlete used or attempted to use a prohibited substance contrary to Article 2.2 of the WADC. - b.
-Use of a Prohibited Method - 737.
-According to Article 2.2 of the WADC, besides the use of a prohibited substance, also the use of a prohibited method constitutes an ADRV. - (i) Prohibited method: urine substitution - 738.
+The Panel is not prepared to find the Athlete guilty of an ADRV of the use of a prohibited substance without being able to identify to its comfortable satisfaction the Athlete's proven part, i.e. role, in the alleged scheme. - 738.
+In light of those factors, the Panel concludes that the IOC has not discharged its burden of establishing to the comfortable satisfaction of the Panel that the Athlete used or attempted to use a prohibited substance contrary to Article 2.2 of the WADC.

+b.
+Use of a Prohibited Method

+739. According to Article 2.2 of the WADC, besides the use of a prohibited substance, also the use of a prohibited method constitutes an ADRV.

+- (i) Prohibited method: urine substitution - 740.
 The Panel begins by noting that M2.1 of the 2014 Prohibited List expressly defines urine substitution as a prohibited method: